 Young Gypsies and Travellers have immense potential.
 But opportunities for work and training are often limited within their communities.
 The 2011 Census revealed that 60% of the over-16s who identified themselves as of Gypsy/Traveller ethnicity ended up with no formal qualifications.

-In turn, parents and family members fear for the safety of their sons and daughters if they move outside the community.
-Decades, centuries of discrimination and stigma only make people from these communities more and more fearful and isolated.
+In turn, parents and family members fear for the safety of their children if they move outside the community.
+Experiences of social prejudice, discrimination and stigma continue over many generations, and make Gypsy and Traveller communities more fearful and isolated.